ElectricMaxxx/bepado-sdk/test/features/README.md

 Rough inner workings description:

+Through test/features/bootstrap/ShopGateway/DirectAccess.php and
-Through a DirectAccess ShopFactory and ShopGateway an SDK is created within the SDK during the tests, so that both parts of the local+remote stack during a transaction are working.
+test/features/bootstrap/ShopFactory/DirectAccess.php an SDK is created for the remote shop within the local shop SDK during the tests.
+Both parts of the local+remote stack during a transaction are tested in a single process this way.